-As we continue to adjust to the new way of doing things, we’re seeing more couples opting for outdoor weddings.
+As lockdown measures return and social distancing looks like its here to stay, more couples may be opting for outdoor weddings in the future.
 Here’s everything you need to know, plus some handy tips and tricks for planning a wedding outdoors.

 An outdoor wedding can really be a picture-perfect affair.
 Think jaw-dropping sunsets, or saying your vows against the backdrop of a perfect summer’s day.
 However, there are a few practicalities you need to consider if you’re opting for a wedding outdoors.

-As we continue to adjust to the Coronavirus pandemic (and the post-lockdown wedding rules), we’ve consulted the industry experts on everything you need to know about hosting an outdoor wedding.
+As we continue to adjust to life in – and after – the pandemic, we’ve consulted the industry experts on everything you need to know about hosting an outdoor wedding.

 Can you legally get married outdoors?